coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/issuing-new-opcert.md

     --operational-certificate-issue-counter-file node.counter
 ```

-{% hint style="info" %}
-If the current value of the `qKesNodeStateOperationalCertificateNumber` key for your stake pool is `null`, then set the `--counter-value` option to zero (`0`)
-{% endhint %}

-1. To display the contents of the `node.counter` file that you created in step 1, type:
+2. To display the contents of the `node.counter` file that you created in step 1, type:

 ```bash
 cat $HOME/cold-keys/node.counter